Fausto Fawcett e os Robôs Efêmeros

 Fausto Fawcett e os Robôs Efêmeros (Portuguese for "Fausto Fawcett and the Ephemeral Robots") is the debut album by the Brazilian musician Fausto Fawcett, accompanied by his backing band Os Robôs Efêmeros, which comprised his long-time friend and collaborator Carlos Laufer (electric guitar), Pedro Leão (electric guitar), and brothers Marcelo (drums) and Marcos Lobato (bass guitar), future members of O Rappa.
-Also counting with a guest appearance by Fernanda Abreu, it was released in 1987 by WEA (present-day Warner Music Group) and produced by Liminha alongside Vítor Farias and Adrian Hudson.
+Also featuring a guest appearance by Fernanda Abreu, it was released in 1987 by WEA (present-day Warner Music Group) and produced by Liminha alongside Vítor Farias and Adrian Hudson.

 Described as a "cyberpunk concept album that strolls through a Blade Runner-esque Copacabana", its eight subtly interlinked tracks chronicle the lives of the seedy characters that inhabit a futuristic and technologically advanced version of the city of Rio de Janeiro.
 Even though it was mostly overlooked upon its release, Fausto Fawcett e os Robôs Efêmeros is now considered a seminal work of the then-blooming Brazilian rap rock/hip hop music scene, and has garnered a significant cult following over the years; it also spawned the hit singles "Juliette" and "Kátia Flávia, a Godiva do Irajá" – one of the first Brazilian rap songs ever and Fawcett's most well-known composition.

-Warner Music re-released the album in CD format in 2001; however, both the vinyl and the CD versions are currently out of print.
+Warner Music re-released the album in CD format in 2001; however, both the vinyl and CD versions are currently out of print.

 The track "Gueixa Vadia" features quotations from the songs "Born to Be Alive" (by Patrick Hernandez) and "Don't Let Me Be Misunderstood" (by Nina Simone).

 Appearances in other media

 "Kátia Flávia, a Godiva do Irajá" was included in the soundtracks of the telenovela O Outro and of the feature-length films Bitter Moon and Elite Squad.

-Fawcett and Os Robôs Efêmeros cameoed as themselves, singing "A Chinese Videomaker", in the 1987 film Subway to the Stars, directed by Fawcett's former college friend Cacá Diegues.
+Fawcett and Os Robôs Efêmeros cameoed as themselves, singing "A Chinese Videomaker," in the 1987 film Subway to the Stars, directed by Fawcett's former college friend Cacá Diegues.